-- We have zero tolerance for any of our people knowingly engaging in any business, activity or association where foreseeable reputational risk or damage has not been considered and/or mitigated. - We have no appetite for deliberately or knowingly causing detriment to consumers, or incurring a breach of the letter or spirit of regulatory requirements. - We have no appetite for inappropriate market conduct by any member of staff or by any group business. - We are committed to managing the climate risks that have an impact on our financial position, and delivering on our net zero ambition.
+- We have no appetite for deliberately or knowingly causing detriment to consumers, or incurring a breach of the letter or spirit of regulatory requirements. - We have no appetite for inappropriate market conduct by any member of staff or by any group business. - We are committed to managing the climate risks that have an impact on our financial position, and delivering on our net zero ambition. - We consider and, where appropriate, mitigate reputational risk that may arise from our business activities and decisions. - We monitor non-financial risk exposure against risk appetite, including exposure related to inadequate or failed internal processes, people and systems, or events that impact our customers or can lead to sub-optimal returns to shareholders, censure or reputational damage.